thomasnield/oreilly_kotlin_for_data_science/1. From Data Science to Production with Kotlin/section_iv_flow_control_and_classes.md

 ## 4-1D: `if-else` that returns a value

-If you don't need multiple lines in a block (and just a single line), you can shorthand this in a single line without curly brackets `{ }`.
+If you don't need multiple lines in a block, you can shorthand this in a single line without curly brackets `{ }`.

 ```kotlin
 fun main(args: Array<String>) {